 At the design and implementation level, the Research Group at Enron – a collection of approximately 60 researchers most of whom are doctorally qualified in mathematics, finance, and other quantitative fields – is reponsible for studying price behavior of energy commodities, developing new models for risk assessment and modifying the existing models of risk quantification (Value at Risk and other methodologies), and testing and implementing the newly developed models.
 In addition, Enron has an external “reviewer” (a leading scholar in the area of derivative pricing and risk management) of its Value at Risk methodologies.

-In addition, consistent with the first recommendation of the Group of Thirty Derivatives Porject, Enron’s senior management is very well educated on derivatives and other financial instruments.
+In addition, consistent with the first recommendation of the Group of Thirty Derivatives Project, Enron’s senior management is very well educated on derivatives and other financial instruments.
 Management doesn’t permit traders to “self-supervise.”
 Therefore, it is very difficult to obscure losses by one or more traders.

 Traders’ activities, including trade verification and pricing of trades, are independently monitored by Information Management to effectively avoid any possibility that they could mislead management about their positions.